Suitable for those who have a rental car. Meet us on-location and join a chilling ice caving adventure.

 On rare occasions, dramatic changes to the look of an ice cave can occur overnight even in the middle of winter.
 Strong rain, a sudden heat wave, or strong geothermal activity can cause a flood that will reshape a cave completely.
 Direct sunlight, rain, snow, and normal daily temperature changes also slowly affect the shape of the caves slightly, day by day.

 While snow and the ice made from regular water are white, you may be wondering why glacial ice is so blue.
 No, it is not Photoshop.
-It is truly that blue!
+It truly is that blue!

 The reason why we perceive snow as white is that it contains a lot of air.
 When light hits those air pockets, they act like a million tiny mirrors that scatter the full spectrum of light in every direction.
 This is what we see as white.